 The British Style Icon

 The muddy waters of history often throw up some discrepancies and the ‘Harrington’ is certainly one of them.
-There are two manufacturers who claim to be the genus of the jacket, that has come to represent both the establishment and the anti-establishment.
-No other item says punk or preppy at the same time.
+There are two manufacturers who claim to be the genus of the jacket.
+A ubiquitous jacket that has come to represent both the establishment and the anti-establishment.
+No other item says punk or preppy at the same time than the Baracuta G9.

 The story certainly started in North West England in the 1930’s.
 The torrential rain clouds that hung over Manchester may have been the inspiration for the the ‘blouson’.

-Baracuta of Manchester where owned by two brothers John and Issac Miller, who started their business producing waterproof outerwear for Burberry and Aquasqutum.
+Baracuta of Manchester where owned by two brothers John and Issac Miller.
+The brothers started their business producing waterproof outerwear for Burberry and Aquasqutum.
 They also supplied the British Army and England’s 1966 World Cup winning side.
-They designed the first G9 blouson in 1937.
+The design for the first G9 blouson appeared in 1937.
 But less than and hour up the road in Burnley are the distinguished Grenfell, who claim they designed the first Harrington in the early 1930’s.
-The only thing that is for certain is that the G9 by Baracuta is the jacket we all perceive to be the original, even if it wasn’t technically the first.
-The distinctive Fraser tartan, which was granted for use by the then Fraser Clan Chief, the 24th Lord Lovet in 1938 makes a real Harrington, a real Harrington to any aficionado.
+The only thing that is for certain is that the G9 by Baracuta is the jacket we all perceive to be the original.
+Even if it wasn’t technically the first.
+The distinctive Fraser tartan, which was granted for use by the then Fraser Clan Chief, the 24th Lord Lovet in 1938 makes a Harrington, a real Harrington to any aficionado.

 There was a touch of nobility and aspiring class about the G9.
 The golf clubs of Britain became awash with them.
-No self-respecting Duffer would be seen in anything but a Harrington whist trundling around 18 holes, nor propping up the 19th hole.
+No self-respecting Duffer would be seen in anything but a Harrington.
+Especially whist trundling around 18 holes, nor propping up the 19th hole.

 In the 1950’s Baracuta started exporting to the US and there they found a market bigger than they could have imagined.
 And product placement that most brands could only imagine.
 The preppy Ivy League boys began sporting the G9.
 It was sporty, yet formal enough to look like you had made an effort.
 The preppy look was just perfect for the G9.

 Then the big breakthrough came.
-James Dean nonchalantly wore a red G9 half zipped over a simple white T in Rebel Without a Cause.
+James Dean nonchalantly wore a red Baracuta G9 half zipped over a simple white T in Rebel Without a Cause.
 A symbol for rebellious youth ever since.
-Whether you were a Mod, a Punk, a Skinhead or a Rudeboy nothing like a G9 said you were rebelling.
+Whether you were a Mod, a Punk, a Skinhead or a Rudeboy nothing like a Baracuta G9 said you were rebelling.
 In 1958 Elvis popularised the G9 even more by shaking his hips in King Creole.
-And then Steve McQueen gave it another push in The Thomas Crown Affair, even wearing one on the front cover of Time magazine.
+And then Steve McQueen gave it another push in The Thomas Crown Affair.
+He even wore one on the front cover of Time magazine.

 All sub cultures apart from maybe greasers have taken the G9 to heart and has made it part of their uniform.
-From Punks wearing black G9s with Soiuxsie/PiL/Pistols badges all over the front with the Fraser tartan lining showing and what seemed to be a chalk CND logo scrawled large on the back.
+From Punks wearing black Baracuta G9s with Soiuxsie/PiL/Pistols badges all over the front.
+With the Fraser tartan lining showing and a chalk CND logo scrawled large on the back.
 The sartorial elegance of the MODS made the crisp yet casual line of the G9 fit well with their Italian inspired look.
 The Skinheads liked its no nonsense shape and utilitarian ethic.
-You could say that the G9 is a chameleon, it seems to blend into every sub culture yet stands out and make it its own.
+You could say that the G9 is a chameleon.
+It seems to blend into every sub culture yet stands out and make it its own.

-However you wear yours, be it with a Fred Perry, with braces, with a buttoned down shirt, or a white t-shirt one thing is for sure you are wearing a jacket that is the personification of cool that shape shifts with time, style and fashion.
+However you wear yours?
+Be it with a Fred Perry, with braces and a buttoned down shirt, or a white t-shirt.
+One thing is for sure you are wearing a jacket that is the personification of cool.
+That effortlessly shape shifts with time, style and fashion.
 A British iconic design that stands the test of time in what ever situation it is worn in.
 As the song almost goes Babararacucudada it ain't Baracuta but I think we have a hit jacket.

-Below you can discover some other British design icons that will undoubtedly last as long as the G9.
+Below you can discover some other British design icons like Fleming 007 driving gloves, Banton Frameworks Tortoise shell sunglasses and Dick Winters luxury underwear: that will undoubtedly last as long as the Baracuta G9.